eduvpn/documentation/API.md

 # Authorization

-In the scenario above, every instance in the discovery file runs their own OAuth server, so for each instance a new token needs to be obtained.
+Every instance in the discovery file runs their own OAuth server, so that would mean that for each instance a new token needs to be obtained.

-In order to support sharing access tokens between instances, e.g. for guest usage, we introduce three "types" of authorization:
+However, in order to support sharing access tokens between instances for [Guest Usage](GUEST_USAGE.md).
+We introduce three "types" of authorization:

 1. `local`: every instance has their own OAuth server;
-2. `federated`: there is one central OAuth server, all instances accept tokens from this OAuth server **NOT YET IMPLEMENTED**;
-3. `distributed`: there is no central OAuth server, tokens from all instances can be used at all (other) instances.
+2. `distributed`: there is no central OAuth server, tokens from all instances can be used at all (other) instances.
+3. `federated`: there is one central OAuth server, all instances accept tokens from this OAuth server **NOT YET USED**;

 The `authorization_type` key indicates which type is used.
 The supported values are `local`, `federated` or `distributed` mapping to the three modes described above.

+The entries in the discovery file are bound to the `authorization_type` specified in the discovery file.

 ## Local